residualimages/span_ud_nodeserver/README.md

    * ;-delimited list of IP address(es) of the SPAN Panel(s)

 #### Access Token(s)
-   * ;-delimited list of Access Token(s) for the corresonding SPAN Panel IP Address(es)
+   * ;-delimited list of Access Token(s) for the corresponding SPAN Panel IP Address(es)

 ## Requirements

 1. Polyglot V3.
-2. ISY firmware 5.3.x or later
+2. ISY firmware 5.6.4 or later (due to String and Unix timestamp type UOMs)

 # Release Notes